apicgg/vite-mern-template/README.md

+# vite-react-ts-reduxtoolkit-template

-> Simple Vite template with React and Redux Toolkit
+> Simple Vite template with React and Redux Toolkit.
-> This include React+TS with familiar configuration for vite.config.ts
+> This include React+TS with familiar configuration for vite.config.ts.

 This is the official [Vite](https://vitejs.dev/) template(`npm create vite@latest myapp --template react-ts`) and some extended setup.